Sugiyama-Lab/Yeaseq/README.md

 + Yeaseq supports four fission yeasts, including japonicus, cryophilus, octosporus, and pombe
 + To make sure the users can get the up-to-date data of expected genes, prior information are avoided to be introduced to compiled application.
 To do so, two search modes are proposed, online search and offline search:
   + 📶 In online search mode, the sequence and annotaion of searched gene will be queried in Ensembl Biomart database, and the parsed information will be shown in the result window
-  + 🖥️ In offline search mode, users can download the genome sequence and annotation in one click, and the parsed information will stored in one folder (yeaseq_ref_seq) of user directory.
-This ensures users can download the newest datasets NCBI
+  + 🖥️ In offline search mode, users can download the genome sequence and annotation in one click, and the parsed information will be stored in one folder (yeaseq_ref_seq) of user directory.
+This ensures users can download the newest datasets from NCBI
-+ 💡 From version 0.3.6, to take the advantage that over 80% of genes in the fission yeast clade are 1:1:1:1 orthologs, a orthologous gene table was integrated into Yeaseq, and users can search orthologous genes in other three fission yeasts from one.
++ 💡 From version 0.3.6, to take the advantage that over 80% of genes in the fission yeast clade are 1:1:1:1 orthologs, an orthologous gene table was integrated into Yeaseq, and users can search orthologous genes in other three fission yeasts from one.
 To use this, please cite: Nicholas Rhind et.al.
 Comparative functional genomics of the fission yeasts.
 Science 332, 930–6 (2011). https://www.sciencemag.org/lookup/doi/10.1126/science.1203357

 ## <span id="search">Search an expected gene</span>

 #### 1. Enter Ensembl ID or Entrez gene ID

 1. Ensembl ID used here is also called stable gene ID, which is usually the systematic name of gene.
 For example:
     * SPBC11B10.09 for pombe
     * SJAG_01836 for japonicus